pycom/pycom-micropython-sigfox/esp32/README.md

 ======================================================

-In order to build this project, a copy of the Espressif IDF is required and it's path must be specified via the ESP_IDF_PATH variable.
+In order to build this project, a copy of the Espressif IDF is required and it's path must be specified via the IDF_PATH variable.
 See the Makefile for details.

 The modified Espressif IDF that we use to build this port can be found in: https://github.com/pycom/pycom-esp-idf